After a year out of the ring, Tyson Fury is not looking in his best shape, and fans are worried about the heavyweight champion’s future.

 TYSON FURY DIET

-“This diet was going to help me shift the weight because it would force my body to seek fat to burn for fuel to give me the energy to train.
+“This diet would help me shift the weight because it would force my body to seek fat to burn for fuel to give me the energy to train.

 “We knew that it would naturally leave me a bit short of energy at first.
 But it had to be done and proved to be ideal for losing the pounds.